 - n.
 Resit: an assessment of knowledge, understanding and skills relating to a course, which students take after having failed to pass an interim examination or after having timely withdrawn for an interim examination. - o.
 Resit period: the period in the academic year, outside the educational period, in which students have the opportunity to resit/do examinations. - p.
 Rules and Regulations: the Rules and Regulations adopted by the Examining Board as referred to in Article 7.12b section 3 of the WHW, in which the procedures concerning interim examinations, final examinations and the tasks and authorities of the Examining Board and examiners are specified.
 The Rules and Regulations can be found in the Student Charter. - q.
 SSC: Student Service Centre - r.
 Student: the person entitled to education and/or examination facilities by virtue of the law and the enrolment of the student. - s.
 Study Handbook: contains the part of the EER relating to the particular programme and is available on internet: Dutch or English. - t.
-Test: assessment of knowledge, understanding and skills relating to a course.
-The terms 'in writing' or 'written' in these Regulations (for example written tests or written papers) also include a digital test taken via a computer of the university or a laptop (or another suitable computer) of the student in a university room, from home or elsewhere.
 WHW, the law: the Higher Education and Research Act.